 You already know you have to think outside of the box to get the most out of your college experience.
 You will have to do the same thing when thinking about the types of online jobs that are available for students.
 The good news is that you aren’t limited to only having to choose one job from this list.

-Take a look at 10 trusted online jobs for students that I found that will help you earn money in a safe way.
-Work a schedule that is most flexible for you to study and earn an income at the same time.
+Take a look at these trusted online jobs for students that I found that will help you earn money in a safe way.
+Work a schedule that is most flexible for you whether that means Saturday-only jobs or full-time hours.

 College is full of essays and other written assignments.
 For the average college student, this could be overwhelming especially if taking a full course load.
 Consider offering proofreading services to your classmates to help them make their writing assignments the best they can be.